-- Demonstrate effective problem solving skills as applied to visual communications, animation, artistic expression, and graphic design. - Demonstrate a working understanding of art history: genres, artists, movements, and practitioners. - 3.
+- 1. Demonstrate effective problem solving skills as applied to visual communications, animation, artistic expression, and graphic design. - 2.
+Demonstrate a working understanding of art history: genres, artists, movements, and practitioners. - 3.
 Articulate an understanding of one's integration of faith and design/artistic expression. - 4.
-Demonstrate the ability to communicate clearly and think independently. - Demonstrate a commitment to scholarship and creative expression. - Demonstrate an ability to reproduce a visual impression/ representation of form, substance, light, and shadow through figure Degree requirements - 1.
-33 hours foundation courses - A. 24 hours art and design core required
+Demonstrate the ability to communicate clearly and think independently. - 5.
+Demonstrate a commitment to scholarship and creative expression. - 6.
+Demonstrate an ability to reproduce a visual impression/ representation of form, substance, light, and shadow through figure.